yohman/22W-UP206A/Weeks/Week01/readme.md

 ## Lecture
 ###   Overview of the course

-* This course will be recorded
+*Note that this course will be recorded

 * In person!
 WELCOME BACK!
 * Logistics
 * Syllabus